-- - (a) the request relates to an offense under military law which would not be an offense under ordinary criminal law; - (b) the execution of the request would prejudice the security or other essential public interests of the Requested State; - (c) the request is not made in conformity with the Treaty; - (d) the request relates to a political offense; - (e) the request is made pursuant to Article 14 or 16 of this Treaty and relates to conduct which if committed in the Requested State would not be an offense in that State; or - (f) the execution of the request would be contrary to the Constitution of the Requested State.

-- 2. Before denying assistance pursuant to this Article, the Central Authority of the Requested State shall consult with the Central Authority of the Requesting State to consider whether assistance can be given subject to such conditions as it deems necessary.
+- 1. The Central Authority of the Requested State may deny assistance if: - (a) the request relates to an offense under military law which would not be an offense under ordinary criminal law; - (b) the execution of the request would prejudice the security or other essential public interests of the Requested State; - (c) the request is not made in conformity with the Treaty; - (d) the request relates to a political offense; - (e) the request is made pursuant to Article 14 or 16 of this Treaty and relates to conduct which if committed in the Requested State would not be an offense in that State; - (f) the execution of the request requires compulsory measures in the Requested State and the request does not establish that there are reasonable grounds for believing that the criminal offense specified in the request has been committed; or - (g) the execution of the request would be contrary to the Constitution of the Requested State. - 2.
+Before denying assistance pursuant to this Article, the Central Authority of the Requested State shall consult with the Central Authority of the Requesting State to consider whether assistance can be given subject to such conditions as it deems necessary.
 If the Requesting State accepts assistance subject to these conditions, it shall comply with the conditions. - 3.
 If the Central Authority of the Requested State denies assistance, it shall inform the Central Authority of the Requesting State of the basis for the denial.